kaliflowerx3/ZoltriTWserver/rules.md

 4. Respect the :speak_no_evil: voice channel!
 It's not for shouting or boisterous activity.
 Other channels are unrestricted.

 ### :bookmark_tabs: Greifing :bookmark_tabs:
+- Unclaimed bases (use a stick on the ground to check) are FREE REAL ESTATE to loot as you please, first come first serve.
-Griefing WILL NOT be acted upon (rolled back/refunded) or investigated if the window in which it occurred is more than 7 days not inclusive (that means >7 days not >=7 days).
+- Griefing WILL NOT be acted upon (rolled back/refunded) or investigated if the window in which it occurred is more than 7 days not inclusive (that means >7 days not >=7 days).

 As always, if you have ANY questions, feel free to PM me!
 And please do so BEFORE doing something questionable, not after.